 If advisors don’t measure how comfortable seniors are online, they may be losing an important client base.

-As the SCSA’s e-book “Finding Direction in the Senior Market: Your Guide to Attracting and Retaining Senior Clients” reports, Americans over 50 are expected to control more than 70% of the nation’s disposable income.
+In the Society of Certified Senior Advisors (SCSA) e-book, “Finding Direction in the Senior Market: Your Guide to Attracting and Retaining Senior Clients” reports, Americans over 50 are expected to control more than 70% of the nation’s disposable income.

 “The majority of my clients are not on the internet, they don’t want to be,” Miller said.
 “Advisors have to really, really make sure that the client is there, or they have to create an alternative way to connect with them, the old way, the way we used to do it.
 If an advisor can’t take the time to be with the client, that’s an issue right there.”